Nivethitha167/Moving-Car-Animation/README.md

 # Moving-Car-Animation
-This is an animated moving car built using HTML, CSS and JAVASCRIPT.
++This is an animated moving car built using HTML, CSS and JAVASCRIPT.

 ![](movingcar.gif)